 Further details of work activities are outlined in Section 5.1.
-The work area is surrounded by rural residential receivers, Table Top Public School, Ettamogah Grand National Motel and other commercial receivers.
-The acoustic environment is dominated by road traffic noise from the Hume Highway.
-The Project location, work areas and surrounding receivers are shown in Figure 1.
+The work area is surrounded by scattered rural residential receivers, commercial and industrial receivers, with the Hume Highway adjacent to the site to the east.
+The Project location, work area and surrounding receivers are shown in Figure 1.